Far-right demo outnumbered in Berlin

 Images showed riot police making arrests following sporadic clashes at Friedrichstrasse station.

-It was the largest gathering of the nationalist party since it became the largest opposition party in Germany earlier this year, taking 13% of the vote in a general election.

-In a newspaper interview ahead of the demonstrations on Sunday, Annegret Kramp-Karrenbauer, the general secretary of Germany's main governing party, the Christian Democrats, accused AfD of being anti-Semitic.
+In a newspaper interview ahead of the demonstrations on Sunday, Annegret Kramp-Karrenbauer, the general secretary of Germany's main governing party, the Christian Democrats, accused AfD of anti-Semitism.

-She told Bild am Sonntag the party was a threat to Jewish life in Germany, adding, "there are anti-Semitists in all corners of your party".
-The AfD denies being anti-Semitic.
+She told Bild am Sonntag the party was a threat to Jewish life in Germany, adding: "There are anti-Semites in all corners of your party".
+The AfD denies the accusation.

-Top AfD figures Joerg Meuthen and Alexander Gauland were due to address the crowd on Sunday.

 AfD Berlin chief Georg Pazderski said ahead of the march that many of the party's supporters feared being "stigmatised" despite the party's electoral success.